AK-Homberger/NMEA2000-VoyageDataRecorder/README.md

 Configuration can be done with a config.txt file in SD root directory.
 Just add keywords (NMEA, Actisense, DYcan or Seasmart) to enable logging format.
 No config file means NMEA logging as default.

 The code is based on the NMEA 2000 / NMEA0183 libraries from Timo Lappalainen (https://github.com/ttlappalainen).
-Download and install the libraries from GitHub link above:
+Download and install the following libraries from GitHub link above:

-    NMEA2000
+- NMEA2000
-    NMEA2000_esp32
+- NMEA2000_esp32
-    NMEA0183
+- NMEA0183

 # Updates